Diversity at Highland

 At Highland Hospital, we believe that diversity is one of the greatest strengths of our program and our community.
 The East Bay, which encompasses Oakland and the surrounding area, is one of the most ethnically and linguistically varied metropolitan areas in the nation.
 Our region is home to LGBTQI communities in which residents, staff and faculty of all gender identities and sexual orientations can thrive.
 We are a family-friendly program, and residents find a supportive environment for having and raising families.
 Our Emergency Medicine residency champions diversity, recruiting physicians with diverse backgrounds and lived experiences so as to better serve the needs of our vibrant East Bay community.
 Weekly conferences feature talks on social determinants of health, gender-inclusive practices in the ED, race and policing, among other topics.

 We are deeply invested in increasing diversity in emergency medicine & finding the best residents who have a mission to serve our unique population.
-We offer an annual scholarship for an underrepresented in medicine (UIM) rotator to offset the costs of traveling to Oakland (the Highland Visiting Elective Scholarship ).This year, the award is taking the form of an educational fund.
-We host an annual dinner for applicants who self-identify as UIM to mingle with faculty and residents over food and drinks.
-We also hosted a dedicated three-day virtual experience for UIM applicants.
+We offer annual scholarships to offset the costs of traveling to Oakland for rotating 4th year medical students underrepresented in medicine (URiM).
+Additional details here.

-Most importantly, we pride ourselves on a holistic application review at each step in our process, acknowledging the unique and valuable perspectives that UIM applicants bring and the unique challenges they overcome in medicine.
-Attendings and residents published an article in Annals of Emergency Medicine highlighting Highland’s efforts: The Diversity Snowball Effect: The Quest to Increase Diversity in Emergency Medicine: A Case Study of Highland's Emergency Medicine Residency Program
+Most importantly, we pride ourselves in prioritizing a comprehensive review of applications, valuing the diverse perspectives & challenges faced by URiM students.
+Our commitment to diversity in Emergency Medicine is highlighted in an article published in Annals of Emergency Medicine titled The Diversity Snowball Effect: The Quest to Increase Diversity in Emergency Medicine: A Case Study of Highland’s Emergency Medicine Residency Program.

 Our alumni have gone on to be leaders in Emergency Medicine, including Dr Starr Knight and Dr Kayla Enriquez at UCSF, Dr Kara Toles at UC Davis, and Dr Tiffany Anaebere at St. Joseph’s Hospital and Medical Center.
-Dr. Anaebere recently authored the article “Policing Can Take a Lesson from Health Care” published in 2020 in Scientific American.
+Dr. Anaebere recently authored the article “Policing Can Take a Lesson from Health Care,” and Dr. Naya Misa on ‘George Floyd’s Autopsy and the Structural Gaslighting of America,’ both published in 2020 in Scientific American.